 Putting the additional facilities on the reserve will impact around 10 per cent of the green space.
 They will be sited so maximum recreation space is retained, and planting and artwork will be used to mitigate the visual effect.
 Designer’s impressions of possible mitigation measures are shown on this page, along with a plan view illustrating the layout of the new water treatment plant and reservoir.

 The drinking water project also enables a planned upgrade of the playground to be brought forward from the 2029/2030 financial year, with additional items of play equipment added.
-The new play gear will include the district’s first double flying fox, new swings and climbing frame, and community barbecue and seating.
+Concepts for the new play equipment include the district’s first double flying fox, a new half basketball court, new swings and climbing frame, and community barbecue and seating.

 The proposal will now go to Council on October 14 for its consideration.
 If Council approves the plan, the processes of reclassifying the part of the park required for water treatment and applying for Resource Consent will commence.
 Both of those processes include formal public consultation.

 Waipātiki residents got a close look at the community’s brand new water treatment facility on Saturday, October ...